GuanceCloud/guance-docs/docs/en/datakit/datakit-conf.md

     - resource restriction will only be turned on by default during [host installation](datakit-install.md).
     - resource limit only supports CPU usage and memory usage (mem + swap) controls, and only supports Linux and Windows ([:octicons-tag-24: Version-1.15.0](changelog.md#cl-1.15.0)) operating systems.
     - CPU usage controls is not supported in these windows systems: Windows 7, Windows Server 2008 R2, Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP.
+    - When adjusting resource limit as a non-root user, it is essential to reinstall the service.

 ???+ tip